MaskingTechnology/jitar/examples/1-basic/3-load-balancing/README.md

 ```

 The ``requests.http`` file contains example request to call the procedure.
-Note that the requests are handled round robin by both nodes.
+Note that the requests are handled round robin by both nodes per procedure.